 posted on 11/08/20

-To ensure accurate and up to date information, we have regular contact with, and are seeking information from, a very wide range of sources – the Foreign & Commonwealth Office, Public Health England, European Center for Disease Prevention & Control, NHS and health authorities in the destination, ABTA, AITO, International SOS & Control Risks.
+To ensure accurate and up to date information, we have regular contact with, and are seeking information from, a very wide range of sources – the Foreign, Commonwealth & Development Office, Public Health England, European Center for Disease Prevention & Control, NHS and health authorities in the destination, ABTA, AITO, International SOS & Control Risks, as well as various arts and heritage organisations.
 We are also speaking to people who live in the places we travel to.
 In this it helps that we have a multi-lingual team, and that we are well respected.

 We are supplying detailed information to everyone who is due to travel about ten weeks before departure.
 At this point, we share any changes to the itinerary and the impact of safety measures or local restrictions.
 If there are subsequent developments, we contact you again.

 We insist on the highest standards of cleanliness and hygiene from all our suppliers.
-We are sending them our detailed specifications and requesting their compliance, and their protocols.
+We are sending them our detailed specifications and requesting their compliance and the details of their protocols.
 Incidentally, our health and safety policy was in place long before this pandemic, and the trust cultivated with suppliers over many years is paying dividends now.

 It is unlikely that a tour in 2020 will run with as many as a dozen participants.
 This reduces a commonly voiced anxiety about travelling in a group.